 Search Engine Optimisation or SEO as it is most commonly known is one of the most misunderstood and misinterpreted terms in the world of marketing yet it is my belief that it is one of the most important aspects of a solid marketing plan for any business, especially small and medium sized businesses.
-So this blog is intended to provide, at least in my humble opinion an overview of what SEO is, how it works and five reasons that will hopefully leave you asking not “how much will it cost to have SEO?” but “how much business am I losing not having SEO?”
+So this blog is intended to provide, at least in my humble opinion an overview of what SEO is, how it works and five reasons that will hopefully leave you asking not “how much will it cost to have SEO in Auckland?” but “how much business am I losing not having SEO?”

 So first of all let’s start with what exactly SEO is.
 SEO is designing the content of your website is a certain manner that it can be more easily identified by search engines when certain key words are searched for.

 I heard a great analogy recently that I will share with you now.
 Imagine you are organising a party.
 You spare no expense.
 You have the catering, the band, the drinks, the venue and the suit.
 This will be the party of the century.
 On the night though, no one turns up – except the cousin you didn’t really want to see anyway.
 You realise that you forgot to send out the invites.
 Having a great website without SEO is like having a party and forgetting to send out the invites.